-The following checklist is a tool to assist in the evaluation of unit Motorcycle Mentorship Programs (MMP), and to ensure they are in place and compliant with the Fort Sill Motorcycle Program, current regulations, policies and standards.
+The following checklist is a tool to assist in the evaluation of unit Motorcycle Mentorship Programs (MMP), and to ensure they are in place and compliant with the Fort Sill Motorcycle Program, current regulations, policies, and standards.

-Orga nizatio n:
+Orga Organization:

-Ment tor Rai ık/Nam ie: TEL
+Men tor Ra nk/Nam 1e: TEL

-Inspe ector(s)): ~
+Insp ector(s):

-Inspe ection l Date:
+Insp ection Date:

+• •

 Yes No N/A

-1. Has the unit Appointed a Motorcycle Mentor that has over 5 years of riding experience and is in tolerance with current progressive motorcycle training?
+1. Has the unit appointed a Motorcycle Mentor that has over 5 years of riding experience and is in tolerance with current progressive motorcycle training?

 2. Are copies of Mentorship quarterly training/meetings, attendance rosters, minutes, on file?
-Are MMP events scheduled on BDE, BN, and BTRY training calendars, does the training show that the minimum items are covered during training/meetings? (minimum items are: Inspection of Personal Protective Equipment (PPE), motorcycle TCLOCs inspections, and refresher briefings on safe riding techniques)?
+Are MMP events scheduled on BDE, BN, and BTRY training calendars?
+Does the training show that the minimum items are covered during training/meetings (minimum items are: Inspection of Personal Protective Equipment (PPE), motorcycle TCLOCs inspections, and refresher briefings on safe riding techniques)?

-3. Are Motorycle Riders identified, is a tracker of all riders (SM and Civilians) maintained that includes; Name, Rank, Type of Motorcycle, (SM only) include Date Completed MSF Progressive Training to include: Basic Rider Course I (BRC I), Experienced Rider Course (ERC) or Basic Rider Course II (BRC II), Military Sportsbike Rider Course (MSRC), Advanced Rider Course (ARC), 16 Hour Rider Training for new riders, Dirt Bike/ATV and Motorcycle Refresher Training (MRT), commanders signed counseling as required?
+3. Are Motorcycle Riders identified?
+Is a tracker of all riders (SM and Civilians) maintained that includes: Name, Rank, Type of Motorcycle, (SM only) include Date Completed MSF Progressive Training to include: Basic Rider Course I (BRC I), Experienced Rider Course (ERC) or Basic Rider Course II (BRC II), Military Sports bike Rider Course (MSRC), Advanced Rider Course (ARC), 8 Hour Rider Training for new riders, Motorcycle Refresher Training (MRT)?
+Commanders signed counseling as required.

-4. Has the mentor conducted TCLOCS, and Required PPE inspections and has records on file for all motorcycles, dirt bikes/ATVs at a minimum of every 6 months?
+4. Has the mentor conducted TCLOCS, and required PPE inspections and has records on file for all motorcycles, dirt bikes/ATVs at a minimum of every 6 months?

-5. Has the Mentor provided counseling to SMs on the purchasing riding and maintaining of motorcycles, dirt bikes/ATVs?
+5. Has the Mentor provided counseling to SMs on the purchasing, riding, and maintaining of motorcycles, dirt bikes/ATVs?

-Enclo osure 8